Sakshamgalyan/guide/docs/Global Settings.md

 **Steps to Configure an Error Action:**

-1. **Select the Error Code:** Choose the PaySecure error code for which you want to define an action.
+1. **Select the Error Code:** Choose the <CompanyName/> error code for which you want to define an action.
 2. **Define the Action:** Choose the specific action to be executed when the error occurs.
 3. **Set the Duration:** Specify how long the action should be active (in minutes, hours, or days).
 4. **Compose a Block Message:** Enter a message that will be shown when the action is triggered.